uber/kraken/README.md

 Kraken will not magically speed up your `docker pull`.
 To actually speed up `docker pull`, consider switching to [Makisu](https://github.com/uber/makisu) to improve layer reusability at build time, or tweak compression ratios, as `docker pull` spends most of the time on data decompression.
-- Mutating tags (e.g. updating a `latest` tag) is allowed, however a few things will not work: replication probably won't trigger, and tag lookups immediately afterwards will still return the old value due to Nginx caching.
+- Mutating tags (e.g. updating a `latest` tag) is allowed, however a few things will not work: tag lookups immediately afterwards will still return the old value due to Nginx caching, and replication probably won't trigger.
 We are working on supporting this functionality better.
-If you need tag mutation support right now, please consider setting up another docker registy as Kraken's backend, and reduce cache interval of build-index component.
+If you need tag mutation support right now, please reduce cache interval of build-index component.
+If you also needs replication in a multi-cluster setup, please consider setting up another docker registy as Kraken's backend.
 - Theoretically, Kraken should distribute blobs of any size without significant performance degredation, but at Uber we enforce a 20G limit and cannot endorse of the production use of ultra-large blobs (i.e. 100G+).
 Peers enforce connection limits on a per blob basis, and new peers